FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Patterns/checkPattern/in Arbeit --- checkPatternSoft.md

 ---

    4. `numberH`:
-     Number of squares of the same color in a horizontal line.
+     Number of squares in a horizontal line.
      **Type: `float`**